mackrulz1-reborn/reborn-starfall-privacy/index.md

 Records can be queued offline.
 In builds where remote diagnostics are enabled and configured, they are sent to Sentry when connectivity is available, together with the support identifier and device model.
 Service providers may process network information such as IP addresses during a connection.
 The local event queue holds up to 500 events; backup and last-rejected-event files may also exist.
 It is not an unlimited transaction archive.

+Pseudonymous usage analytics may be processed through GameAnalytics to improve the game experience.
+This can include session and app-version information; level start, failure and completion events; gameplay measurements such as score, play duration and defeat wave; and outcomes of advertising and in-app purchase interactions.
+It is used to understand, in aggregate, where players struggle, which features they use and where they leave the experience for non-technical reasons.
+Names, email addresses and full payment details are not sent to GameAnalytics.

 ### Advertising

 The game may show ads through Unity LevelPlay and Google AdMob.
 Advertising services may process device/advertising identifiers, IP addresses, approximate location, app and device information, ad interactions and diagnostic data to deliver and measure ads and prevent abuse.
 Data processing varies with device settings, your choices, region and the advertising network used.